 The trash makes it possible to recover objects that were previously removed from the system.
-Whenever a node is about to be removed, eZ Publish will ask the user if the object that is associated with that node should be placed in the trash (note that this only happens if the object has only one location, which is the usual case).
+Whenever a node is about to be removed, eZ Publish will ask the user if the object that is associated with that node should be placed in the trash.
 If the "Move to trash" checkbox is checked, this is exactly what will happen.
 If not, the object will be lost forever.
 The contents of the trash can be inspected by accessing the "Trash" link which is located below the tree menu on the left.
 The following image shows the trash interface.